A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers: Numerical Experiments

 \Cref{fig:SpiralBrain1CostPSNR} summarizes the cost and PSNR values versus the number of iterations and wall time for each method on the brain $1$ image. \Cref{fig:SpiralBrain1CostPSNR}.s (a) and (c) show CQNPM was the fastest algorithm in terms of the number of iterations. \PropM achieved similar results to CQNPM after enough iterations. \Cref{fig:SpiralBrain1CostPSNR}s (b) and (d) report the cost and PSNR values versus wall time, where \PropM was the fastest algorithm in terms of wall time.
 In multi-coil CS MRI reconstruction with non-Cartesian sampling, computing $\umA\uvx$ and $\umA^\HTrans\uvx$ typically dominate the computational cost.
 CQNPM (respectively, APG) requires solving a weighted proximal mapping (respectively, a proximal mapping) at each iteration, which involves multiple evaluations of $\umA\uvx$ and $\umA^\HTrans\uvx$.
 In contrast, \PropM requires only a single evaluation of $\umA\uvx$ and $\umA^\HTrans\uvx$ per iteration, which significantly reduces computational cost while maintaining relatively fast convergence in terms of the number of iterations.

 \Cref{fig:SpiralBrain1:visual} presents the reconstructed images and the corresponding error maps at the $50$th and $100$th iterations of each method. \PropM eventually achieved a reconstruction quality similar to that of CQNPM with same number of iterations, but with significantly less wall time. \Cref{tab:SpiralBrainOthers} summarizes the PSNR performance on the rest of five brain images within $150$ iterations.
 Clearly, we observed that \PropM was approximately $7\times$ faster than CQNPM in terms of wall time required to exceed the performance of APG within $150$ iterations.
 Moreover, \PropM achieves nearly the same performance as CQNPM at the $150$th iteration, while requiring approximately $9\times$ less time, illustrating the superior performance of our method.
-The supplementary material includes additional results on the knee images with spiral acquisition, which exhibit similar behavior.
+The supplementary material includes additional results on the knee images with spiral acquisition, \MRcb{as well as the structural similarity index measure (SSIM) metrics}, which exhibit similar behavior.